-- Admin: An Admin can make any changes to the container.
+- Admin: An Admin, typically teacher / owner, can make any changes to the container.
 Specifically, only the Admin can add / remove members, change member roles.

-- Read This is the default role for students, who only have read-access to child content (unless visibility affected as shown in the next paragraph).
+- Read: This is the default role for students, only read-access to its content (unless visibility affected as shown in the next paragraph).

 Student and Parent visibility